 In many cases, being prepared to walk away from a bad deal will motivate the prospect to step up and accept a more favorable solution.
 In other cases, it just means the salesperson avoids stepping into a situation that they’ll later regret.

-Close More Deals with Negotiation Training
+Close More Deals with Proven Sales Negotiation Techniques

 Sales negotiations can feel intimidating for a sales rep. With the right training and coaching, however, your reps can feel empowered to hold their ground and create a win-win solution for all parties involved.